Point of Care Testing

 The FDA reviews, approves, and categorizes laboratory tests into complexities.
 Waived tests are considered simple and having an insignificant risk of erroneous results.
 These include tests approved for home use.

-The POCT unit of the clinical laboratories concerns itself primarily with non-waived tests.
-They are responsible for ensuring regulatory compliance and proper training of staff administering non-waived point of care tests at the URMC campus and URMC off-site locations.
+The POCT unit of the clinical laboratories is responsible for ensuring regulatory compliance and proper training of any staff administering waived and/or non-waived point of care tests at the URMC campus and approved UR Medicine off-site locations.
+UR Medicine locations holding only a Limited Service Laboratory Permit are approved for waived testing only.